Felixoid/slash-me/README.md

 It's a me

 ## CVs
-The actual CVs for different positions are the assets for [releases](./releases), [static link](https://github.com/Felixoid/slash-me/releases)
+The actual CVs for different positions are the releases' assets, [static link](https://github.com/Felixoid/slash-me/releases)

+Additionally, you can take a look into my [open-source](./opensource.yaml) history and [biography](biography.yaml).

 ## Usage
 To build a CV, run `make 'position name'`